DreymaR/BigBagKbdTrixTMK/docs/README.md

  *  1  : QWERTY with any active ergo mods (AngleWide etc)
  *  2-#: Colemak (if you want something else, replace it in the code between the 'REPLACE THE SECOND LAYOUT...' lines)
  *  3-#: Colemak Mirrored as second layout for one-handed typing (needs an accessible switch key!)
- *      NOTE: The "FSlk" key is a layer1 toggle or switch (select which below), normally used on the ScrollLock key.
+ *      NOTE: The "FSLk" key is a layer1 toggle or switch (select which below), normally used on the ScrollLock key.
- *            You may swap, e.g., LALT, RGUI or another key with FSlk in your active layout to use that key instead.
+ *            You may swap, e.g., LALT, RGUI or another key with FSLk in your active layout to use that key instead.
  */
-# define SECONDLAYOUT   0   /* SEC_VANQWERTY    */
+#define SECONDLAYOUT    0                       /* SEC_VANQWERTY    */
 </code></pre><br>

 <h4>Curl(DH)-mod settings:</h4>